-A narcissist is arrogant enough to believe they are never responsible for their own toxic behaviour.
-The narcissist who believes they are above others, whatever they do wrong is always someone else’s fault.
+A narcissist is arrogant enough not to see their own inadequacies ￼they believe they are never responsible for their own toxic behaviour.
+Narcissists believe they are above others.
+Whatever they do wrong is always someone else’s fault.

 A Narcissist believes they are entitled to do as they like, and it’s up to everyone else to clean up after them.

 So here are a few phrases you may have heard.
 Genuine people can say these things, also.
 With a narcissist, it’s a repeat pattern of behaviour where they’re looking for someone else to blame.

 “What do you want me to do about it.”
 They’re blaming no one, but they’re not going to be held responsible, so by using this statement, they’re going to do nothing, and you are the one who needs to sort it out.

 “Deal with it.”
 They believe they are entitled to do as they please.
 It’s up to you to get on with it.